11 days Uganda Culture and Big 5 Adventure

 Day 5: Morning Game Drive & Transfer to Lira

 Have your packed breakfast and prepare to cross the Victoria Nile for short morning safari drive to spot what we missed yesterday.
-Brace yourself for an upclose encounter with the Big 5, especially elephants and buffalos.
+Brace yourself for an up-close encounter with the Big 5, especially elephants and buffalos.
 The savannah is beautifully maintained by a mix of both heavy browsers and small prey like antelopes and kobs.
 On the other hand, the ranger guides are friendly, talkative, and informative.
 Birders can expect oddball shoebill, a large and eagerly sought slate-grey papyrus dweller especially in the swampy areas along river Nile.

 After lunch, we drive to Lira a journey that will take approximately 4 hours.
-Here we shall visit local food markets, crafts shops and family friends.
+Here we shall visit local food markets, crafts shops, and family friends.
 Experience the Uganda culture with people from the war conflict survivors guided by a Friend known as Florence Angom.
 She will give you a presentation about Upendo organization and how people benefit from it through craft making!

 Day 6: Cultural Experience

 During this tour, you will mix and mingle with war conflict survivors from northern Uganda.
 A visit to the graveyard where their loved ones were buried following the Barlonyo massacre that happened in 2002—will give you a better understanding of political struggles in Uganda.
-It is found in a quiet location on a flat land, some few kilometers from Lira Town.
+It is found in a quiet location on flat land, a few kilometers from Lira Town.
 Despite a tragic history, it’s a place for peaceful contemplation.

 Enjoy the traditional dance group with local lunch and also make a basket or mat for yourself.
 Throughout your experience, you will get the sense that tourism here really does benefit the full community.
 There are programs in place to ensure that financial proceeds from tourists go to local widows.